AILab-FOI/bytesophos/docs/index.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+See the LICENSE file in Git repo for details.